nasa/cumulus/tf-modules/data-persistence/README.md

 This module deploys data persistence resources, including DynamoDB tables and an Elasticsearch instance (which is optional).

-## Deployment

-1. Copy the .tfvars sample file: `cp terraform.tfvars.sample terraform.tfvars`
-2. Populate the sample file with values that apply to your AWS environment (see configuration variables section below).
-3. Deploy this module: `terraform apply`

 ## Included resources

 - DynamoDB tables: